insanity54/bitcoin-booth/README.md

 ###### Altcoins

 Competition is healthy, and alternatives to Bitcoin are cropping up almost every day.
 In terms of market capital, Ethereum comes in number 2 with ~$17 Billion.
 Ethereum offers more features such as programmable smart contracts, where you can send money only when certain conditions are satisfied.
 DASH is another good alt coin, offering a private ledger for anonymous transactions as well as a voting system for deciding on network-wide changes.
-The list goes on and on, with intended special use cases varying from humourous Dogecoin, to ultra-fast Litecoin, to provocative PotCoin.
+The list goes on and on, with intended special use cases varying from humourous Dogecoin, to ultra-fast Litecoin, to dank PotCoin.
 There is a coin for everyone!